 The ability to retain engineering talent can make or break a company.
-It’s why the competition for 10x engineers is so high.
+That’s why the competition for 10x engineers is so intense.

 #1 Offer competitive compensation packages